MatheLi/Fall_Detection_App_AI/posts/Second_model.md

    ```

 ## Check the data
 We test all elements of the array with our model and print the mean result.
-Later we will sent it back to the mobile.
+Later we will send it back to the mobile.
 ```
 def daten_prufen(model,test_data):
     labels=[]